akshitrattan/JoomlaTestPlugin/README.md

 *WHAT DOES THE PLUGIN DO:-*

-The plugin takes a text input and adds it to all the 'headline' tags on your joomla website.
+The plugin takes a text input and adds it to all the 'headline' tags on the administrator side.